karmaniverous/stan-cli/.stan/system/stan.todo.md

 ## Completed (recent)

+- Live renderer trace (opt-in)
+  - Added guarded debug logging (STAN_LIVE_DEBUG=1) across LiveSink and ProgressRenderer: lifecycle events, per-update state, render body meta (rows size, header count, hint present).
+  - Logs go to stderr and are inert by default; tests remain unaffected.

 - Live restart behavior — final frame policy (corrected)
   - Final persisted frame is the full table (header + rows + summary + hint).
 This keeps script rows visible at the end and the hint present during running.
-  - Header-only rendering is reserved for the restart bridge (“onCancelled('restart')”) to preserve the table area between sessions (no duplicate table).
-  - Tests still assert the final frame contains exactly one header line (no duplicates) and include the hint; this remains satisfied without a header-only final flush.
+  - Header-only rendering is reserved for the restart bridge (“onCancelled('restart')”) to preserve the table area between sessions (no duplicate table).  - Tests still assert the final frame contains exactly one header line (no duplicates) and include the hint; this remains satisfied without a header-only final flush.
 - Live restart behavior — fix (UI reuse header-only bridge)
   - Create one RunnerUI per overall run in service and pass it into each runSessionOnce; remove per-session stop/spacing so service stops the UI once at the end of the overall run.
   - On restart, detach key handlers only and keep the sink/renderer alive; render a single header-only frame to bridge the restart boundary (no global clear, no duplicate table).
 The instructions line remains visible during running frames.